General Education Transportation Services

 Week of July 25th: Family Onboarding.
 Please be on the lookout for a text and email (firstname.lastname@example.org) coming from our transportation partner Zūm.
 The email will guide you through creating your Zūm family account, and provide instructions to download the Zūm family app, as well as a copy of the Zūm family handbook.
 Zūm’s mobile app and web technology platform allows families, school and district administrators to real-time track vehicles and students, communicate seamlessly, rate their experience and measure performance.

 SFUSD student ridership cards are required to enter and exit the general education school bus.
 Every student approved for ridership is issued a student ridership card, which ensures that students arrive at their destinations safely.
 When students scan their cards on the bus reader upon entry and exit, families are able to track their students on the Zum Family App.
-Please notify the school of any lost or destroyed ridership cards for replacement.
-Should there be an emergency need, drivers have the ability to manually log a student on the onboard tablet.
-Students without a ridership card will not be allowed to ride after three days of missing the card.
+If your ridership card is lost or does not work you can request a replacement using this form.

 For the student’s safety, drivers can only pick up and drop off students at the student’s assigned bus stop.
 Students are not allowed to board the bus or to get off the bus at a different stop.
 To assure your child is at the correct stop, please download the Zum Family App by visiting app.ridezum.com.